What is Sever’s Disease?

 - Switching to more supportive and accommodating footwear.

-- The use of custom orthotics to properly redistribute weight across the feet and shift excess stress away from vulnerable areas.
+- The use of custom orthotics to properly distribute weight across the feet and shift excess stress away from vulnerable areas.

 - The use of heel cups, heel lifts, padding, and other equipment to provide temporary relief.